 What time and channel will the Super Bowl be on?

 Super Bowl 52 kicks off at 3:30 p.m.
 PT and 6:30 p.m.
 ET on NBC, which typically does not require cable access.
 The game will also be available to stream on the NBC Sports app or NBCSports.com.

 Who’s performing at the Super Bowl halftime show?

 Justin Timberlake has been announced as the 2018 Super Bowl halftime performer.
 This marks his third time performing at Super Bowl halftime.
-Timberlake first performed in 2001 alongside his band NSYNC, Aerosmith, and Britney Spears, then again in 2004 with Janet Jackson.
+Timberlake first performed in 2001 alongside his band NSYNC, Aerosmith, and Britney Spears, then again in 2004 with Janet Jackson. false

 Will there be stellar commercials?